malinowskil123/calculator/readme.md

 # Introduction

-**Calculator Web App** A web-based alternative for a traditional calculator.
+**Calculator Web App**: A web-based alternative for a traditional calculator.
 Users are able to enter and calculate simple mathematical expressions.
 Entered values are validated and if an error is detected a syntax error pop-up is displayed (node required!!!!).

 ## To Run This App </>